How to Get Rid of Wolf Spiders

 While you may not want to open your doors to a group of wolf spiders, having one or two in your garden or yard can be quite beneficial.
 These spiders are naturally shy around humans and will usually run or hop away unless cornered.

-As they’re ground dwellers and rarely climb, they make for a welcome defense against a wide variety of garden pests from grasshoppers to caterpillars.
-Of course, spotting one may cause some panic, but these critters are a lot more effective than pesticides and will generally stay out of your way.
+As they’re ground dwellers and rarely climb, they make for a welcome defense against a wide variety of garden pests, from grasshoppers to caterpillars.
+Of course, spotting one may cause some panic, but these critters are a lot more effective than most residual pesticides and will generally stay out of your way.

 Health Risks

 As with most spiders, there is a lot of debate on how dangerous a wolf spider is.
-On one hand, they help control insects that might pose a risk of disease, but on the other, there is a lot of confusion about whether wolf spiders are venomous and thus a threat to humans.
+On one hand, they help control insects that might pose a risk of disease.
+On the other, there is a lot of confusion about whether wolf spiders are venomous.
+Considering they’re a popular pet, it’s hard to think they can cause harm to humans.

 Are Wolf Spiders Poisonous?

-While wolf spiders are technically venomous, it was discovered in the early 1990s that the venom from all wolf spider species produced no necrotic (where the flesh dies) effects in humans.
+Yes, wolf spiders are technically venomous,.
+However, it was discovered in the early 1990s that their venom produced no necrotic (where the flesh dies) effects in humans.

-The use of anti-venom for wolf spider bites was thus stopped at this time.
-Previous reports of necrosis from wolf spider bites in South America were later attributed to other genera of spiders that simply resembled wolf spiders, such as the brown recluse.
+The use of anti-venom for lycosid bites was thus stopped at this time.
+Previous reports of necrosis from wolf spider bites in South America were later attributed to other genera of spiders.
+Considering how many species resemble wolf spiders (such as the brown recluse), this revelation isn’t surprising.

 Want to Let the Pros Handle It?